softmagnet/tp/docs/DeveloperGuide.md

 ### Listing all classes: `listclass`

-1. Test case: All classes are listed and focus is moved to Class tab.
+1. Test case: All `TuitionClass`es are listed and focus is moved to `Classes` tab.
 All previous filtering is reset.
-   1. Prerequisites: Class to filter must be present.
+   1. Prerequisites: `TuitionClass` to filter must be present.
 Steps to do this are below:
-      1. Add class: `addclass cn/Sec 4 A Maths ct/FRI 11:30-13:30 r/70 l/Nex Tuition Center`
+      1. Add `TuitionClass`: `addclass cn/Sec 4 A Maths ct/FRI 11:30-13:30 r/70 l/Nex Tuition Center`
-      2. Note the classes in the class list.
+      2. Note the `TuitionClass`es in the class list.
    2. Filter classes: `findclassname hello`.
-No classes should be listed.
+No `TuitionClass`es should be listed.
-   3. Go to students tab: `view students`
+   3. Go to `Students` tab: `view students`
-   4. List classes: `listclass`
+   4. List `TuitionClass`es: `listclass`
-   5. Expected: `Listed all classes` message shown.
-Tab is moved to Classes tab.
+   5. Expected: `Listed all classes` message shown and tab is moved to `Classes` tab.
 Class list noted in (ib) is shown.

 ### Deleting a student: `delete`